 The credit risk on financial assets of the Group which have been recognised on the Balance Sheet, other than investments in shares, is generally the carrying amount, net of any provisions for impairment.
 Where entities have a right of set-off and intend to settle on a net basis, this set-off has been reflected in the financial statements in accordance with accounting standards.

 None of the non-current receivables are past due or impaired.

-Consolida ted Group
+Consolidat ted Group

-2016 2015
+2017 2016

 \$'000 \$'000

 Note 11 Other financial assets - non-current

-Inve estments and capitalised costs - at recoverable amount 56,275 62,384
+Inv estments and capitalised costs 38,134 56,275